How Do Things Get Better For CT Landlords?

 Well the answer is both yes and no!
 We can’t fix any of this legislatively, we’ve tried for many years but in Connecticut the cards are stacked against landlords.
 However, landlords can get organized and work together as a team to unseat Legislators that are openly hostile to private landlords and businesses and at the same time elect pro-landlord legislators.

 The progress we have made at the Capitol has ground to a halt the past couple of years as liberal committee leaders favor tenants over landlords.
-No better example is Representative William Tong of Stamford who is now running for Attorney General in CT.
+A recent example of this bias is Representative William Tong of Stamford who is now running for Attorney General in CT.
 Last year several landlords asked to meet with him in his district to discuss housing matters, specifically the complaints about the CHRO process being totally one-sided and favoring tenants.
 His response was devastating, he basically said that frivolous discrimination complaints are in fact a cost of doing business and that landlords had to suck it up.
 Then he continued to say basically that you don’t have the votes to change things!”

 We pursued to fix the CHRO law despite Tong’s assertion with a Bill proposed by Representative Cara Pavalock of Bristol, (Bill# 7303) and when it arrived in Tongs committee (he is the House Chair on Judiciary) it was basically stripped of all language that was going to help landlords and instead new language was inserted to help CHRO and tenants….we then had to work hard to kill our own Bill.